azkhanmhd/Minecraft-Plugins/PreventWeaponUseX/README.md

 2. **World Checking** - Verifies if the player's current world is in the restriction list
 3. **Item Matching** - Checks if the item matches any patterns (exact or wildcard)
-4. **Usage Prevention** - Cancels the event and notifies the player
+4. **Usage Prevention** - Cancels the event and notifies the player comprehensive event interception:

+1. **Interaction Blocking** - Intercepts all player interaction events (left-click, right-click)
+2. **World Checking** - Verifies if the player's current world is in the restriction list
+3. **Item Matching** - Checks if the item matches any patterns (exact or wildcard)
+4. **Action Type Filtering** - Applies restrictions based on configured action types
+5. **Extended Protection** (when using `all` actions):
+   - Blocks attacking entities with restricted items
+   - Prevents placing restricted blocks
+   - Stops dropping restricted items
+   - Prevents consuming restricted food/potions

-This ensures players cannot use blocked items in restricted worlds, regardless of their permissions or status.
+This ensures players cannot use blocked items in restricted worlds according to the specific action rules you configure.

 ## Requirements